DreamMaoMao/git.yazi/README.md

 # git-status.yazi
-message prompt plugin for Yazi,
+git message prompt plugin for Yazi,

 Asynchronous task loading without blocking the rendering of other components